 Across the US, air rifle shooting is rapidly growing, and Fairfield Sportsmen’s Association supports an air rifle program for serious minded youth desiring to shoot competitively.
-With the support of organizations including the NRA, CMP, USA Shooting, 4H, JROTC, Boy Scouts, and others, air rifle is a fun, challenging shooting sport that allows shooters of all ages and sizes to enjoy precision marksmanship.
+With the support of organizations including the NRA, CMP, USA Shooting, 4H, JROTC, Boy Scouts, and others, air rifle is a fun, challenging shooting sport that allows shooters of all ages to enjoy precision marksmanship.

 What is “air rifle”, exactly?
 A competition air rifle refers to a pellet gun with a rifled barrel that shoots 0.177 caliber pellets using compressed air.
 Shooters load one shot at a time and charge the gun with compressed air, usually by indexing a switch near the chamber.
 Air rifles are extremely accurate at 10 meters, the internationally-regulated distance for indoor competition.
 Shooters aim at circular targets with concentric scoring rings.
 A 10 is a perfect shot, and competitions are usually 60 shots, with a total score of 600 possible points.
 However, even with one good shot, the shooter has tangible feedback that they could do something perfectly with an air rifle!